vvswift/HVNC-windows-remote-toolkit/README.md

 > A stealth first remote-administration framework that spins up an invisible Windows desktop in memory and lets you drive it like a regular VNC session—only without the tell-tale screen flicker or user-side pop-ups.
 > Built for red-team operators who need eyes-on-glass access with the subtlety of a ghost.

+## 🚫 Disclaimer

+This repository is provided for educational purposes only and intended for authorized security research.
+Any unauthorized use — including but not limited to illicit surveillance, system compromise, or privacy invasion is strictly prohibited.

 ---

 ## Repository Layout